 Simply put, the crown, on rare situations, did forcibly call upon landholders to join the ranks of knighthood.
 Such demands were expected to be met within a particular timeframe, often entailing a few months.
 For example, in 1241 AD, one such crown-sanctioned order called upon men with lands worth more than £20.
 Similarly, in 1282 AD, the order instructed men with properties worth more than £30 to equip themselves with armor and horses, regardless of their knightly status.
 And interestingly, by 1292 AD, all free men who had over £40 worth of property, were ordered to be knighted, thus suggesting how wealth, as opposed to lineage, was the deciding factor when it came to the societal evolution of English knights.

-Now the concept of the knight fighting for spoils and renown held true for many of the early free landholders of 11th century Europe.
+Now the concept of the medieval knight fighting for spoils and renown held true for many of the early free landholders of 11th century Europe.
 But this notion was considered somewhat anachronistic in 13th century England.
 And while the martial tradition of English knights declined, their penchant for being recognized as an elite class within the society rather increased, perhaps out of desperation.
 In essence, their value as military assets was gradually replaced by a more professional standing army, and thus it heralded the transition of English knights to an economic class with more wealth than the commoners.
 This seemingly unflattering scope (as perceived in those times) paradoxically fueled the need for such English nobles and knights to flaunt their status as a still-relevant feudal power base.

 Such ‘flaunting’ measures were mirrored by the various customs adopted by the English knights and lords.
 For example, they looked down upon the consumption of green vegetables, while preferring their meat and fish based protein-rich diets.
 Some of the rich magnates made use of personal seals that usually depicted them as warriors sitting astride warhorses, thus alluding to an embellished scenario which was a far cry from the realpolitik workings of the contemporary period.